MvitDebsoc/DebsocBlog/_posts/2020-01-28-exploration.md

 ---
 layout: post
-title: "I believe every human has a finite number of heartbeats.
-I don't intend to waste any of mine."
+title: "Failure is not an option"
+subtitle: "Many say exploration is part of our destiny, but it’s actually our duty to future generations."
-date: 2020-01-30 23:45:13 -0400
+date: 2020-01-28 23:45:13 -0400
-background: "/img/posts/05.jpg"
+background: "/assets/images/posts/03.jpg"
 comments: true
-author: author2
+author: author4
 ---

 <p>